abhishekarya1/Hash-Define-myNotes/content/spring-boot/interview.md

 ```

 {{% notice note %}}
 Note that there is no `CompletableFuture.supplyAsync()` or any other of its method being called that runs the logic inside it in a separate theread.
-Here, Spring runs the entire method body in a separate thread because of the `@Async` annotation and we've to return a `Future<T>` type.
+Here, Spring runs the entire method body in a separate thread because of the `@Async` annotation and we've to return original return type `T` wrapped as `Future<T>` type.
 {{% /notice %}}

 We can also define our own executors (i.e. thread type and pool) for our Async method or at the class level too.